 One fun aspect of German is its tendency to combine multiple words into one word.
 So in English where you might use two or even three words, in German you might combine those two or three words into a single, compound word.
 As an example, the single word for orange juice in German is Orangensaft.
 Orangen + Saft = Orangensaft.
 And what’s more, these compounded German words also have a gender.
 Here’s how you determine a word’s gender: the gender of the word which comes last in the compound word (e.g., der, die, das) determines the gender of the compound word.
 For example, “die Orange” is feminine, but “der Saft” is masculine, so the resulting compound word “der Orangensaft” is also masculine.

 The German language does present some unique challenges.
-Mark Twain is said to have famously taken issue with the “clumsy” German language practice of creating overly complicated, multi-syllable words.
+Mark Twain is said to have famously taken issue with the “clumsy” German language practise of creating overly complicated, multi-syllable words.
 As one example, let’s look at the German word Freundschaftsbezeugung.
 This lengthy word means “demonstrations of friendship.”
 Yes, the word is quite long, but it might help to try to break it into its recognizable and understandable parts.
 You can see that the compound word starts with the single word “Freund."
 The word “Freund” is what is called a cognate—a counterpart with the same meaning of the English word “friend.”

 Developing the skills to accurately pronounce German requires immediate feedback on your pronunciation efforts.
 Rosetta Stone helps you get the pronunciation right in a snap with our TruAccent™ speech-recognition engine.
 TruAccent compares your voice to native and non-native speakers—in real-time—so you get the feedback you need for the most accurate pronunciation.
 It’s also adjustable, which allows you to tweak your accent as needed.
 TruAccent is a powerful tool for helping you learn and speak the German language.